djrlj694/Receipts/Notes.md

 * Consider moving `private` methods to bottom and grouping with `MARK://`.
 * Lack of localization.
 * Might want to consider a fuller design of toasts or in-app notifications.
+* New store takes a long time to save on main thread.

 ## ReceiptsListViewController

+* Change name to singular?
+ReceiptListViewController
 * Make a new object that can be the table view data source and delegate.
 * Make a new object that can own the receipts and handle persistence.
 * Remove the weak from the tableView outlet.
 Apple recommends strong outlet as of WWDC 2015.